Interviewsand Articles

 At a summer retreat I’ve attended over the years, after our meals together a quiet listening space opens as we all sit together silently.
 This is the time for individuals to share their experiences from the day’s activities—the appearance of a new question, a moment of insight or fresh impression.
 One memory stands out indelibly from several years ago.
 It took place as silence descended during our last meal together, breakfast on the day of departure.

-Now it was the morning of the last day only a few hours before everyone would be departing.
-Breakfast would be our last meal together.
-And as the meal was reaching its conclusion the customary silence had descended.
-After some minutes, Michael spoke.
 At first, I was shocked.
-Not only because what he was sharing was an account of having been forgotten at the airport, but also because no hint of recrimination was present.
-And then, as his story unfolded, I thought, “This should be written down.”
-Later I asked him if he’d be willing to write an account.
+Not only because he'd been forgotten at the airport, but also because no hint of recrimination was present.
+And then, as his story unfolded, it became remarkable.
+So much so that I thought it needed to be told for others and I asked if he'd be willing to write an account. - R. Whittaker

 I find myself working with friends in another state from time to time.
 I arrive at the airport, make a phone call and someone drives to pick me up.
 It had worked well for several years, so I had no reason to think something different would happen this time.
 I called the number and no answer.
 "Okay, they’re busy," I thought.
 "I’ll wait a while."
 Forty minutes and three calls later a sense of unease had arisen and a clash of feelings.